asdcamargo/knowledge-base/urbancode.md

 -Application Processes: Steps that involves the components proccesses which will be performed in other to make the application deployment.

 -Plugins: are designed to help in the deployment process of components.
-For example, tomcat plugin come with several tasks: start and stop.
+For example, tomcat plugin come with several tasks such as start and stop.

 ## How these concepts relate to each other: